 The traditional monthly timetable, with its distinctive red cover is now published four times a year in printed form in February, April, August and October.

-All of our timetables are also available in digital form as an e-book which can be viewed on a PC, tablet or smart-phone.
+All 12 timetables are also available in digital form as an e-book which can be viewed on a PC, tablet or smart-phone.

 The ERT is an essential publication for anyone travelling around Europe by rail or who in any way requires knowledge of train times and routes.
 Its coverage is extensive, from Britain and Ireland in the west to Russia in the east.
 All of our timetables are very comprehensive and each edition will contain the following: